Harajicadectes: Classification

-Choo et al., (2024) recovered Harajicadectes as a stem-tetrapod.
+Choo et al. (2024) recovered Harajicadectes as a stem-tetrapod in their phylogenetic analyses.
 They reconstructed two trees collated from 336 most parsimonious trees.
 The first tree is a strict consensus tree, the numbers represent Bremer support values.
 The second tree is a 50% majority-rule consensus tree, the numbers are node support bootstrap values.
 Their results are reproduced below: